 MetroN provides robust video router functionality with switching delays of <40ms as well as high-speed re-routing that allows as many as 1,000 connections to be re-routed in less than a second.
 A single MetroN allows for building video routers with up to 192 HD-SDI and theoretically an unlimited number of outputs.
 Router control can be done with MediorWorks software as well as with most 3rd party control systems using the Probel or Ember+ protocol.
 The frame can function within a larger MediorNet installation, interfacing with other MediorNet frames via fiber.

-The addition of the MetroN core router increases the bandwidth available across MediorNet networks.
-It is the first solution of the MediorNet family, where the connection is realized by means of 10G links.
+The addition, the MetroN core router increases the bandwidth available across MediorNet networks.
+It is the first solution of the MediorNet family where the connection is realized by means of 10G links.
 Up to 6 HD-SDI signals can be transmitted over one 10G connection.
 Typical applications for the router include the connection of MediorNet subnets, studio backbones, routing within a 3G-SDI studio infrastructure and supporting networked OB vans.

 MediorNet system combines signal transport, routing, signal processing, and conversion into one integrated real-time network solution.
 With this network for video, audio, data, and communications, users can send any incoming signal to any output — or even to multiple outputs — with just a mouse-click or, even more conveniently, by using a router control system.
 Eliminating the need for re-wiring when production setups change, MediorNet increases the flexibility of any installation while significantly reducing cabling and setup time.
 Integrated broadcast-quality processing and conversion features reduce or eliminate the need for external devices, in turn helping users to realize significant savings in infrastructure investment.